Vyral/base-template/_posts/2020-05-29-q-why-do-i-love-costa-mesa.md

 &nbsp;

-I’m excited to share the five main reasons I love Costa Mesa, California.
+I’m excited to share the five main reasons I love Costa Mesa, California, one of the many areas I service here in Orange County.
 It has much more than wonderful weather and the yearly Orange County Fair (though those are great too).

 **1\.
 City of the Arts**.
 Costa Mesa is known as the “City of the Arts.”
 The Segerstrom Center for the Performing Arts not only includes a 3,000 person opera-style hall for Broadway musicals, but also a 2,000-person concert hall that brings shows and music to the city.
 It’s an excellent venue to enjoy the very best of Costa Mesa musical arts.